gecbu/project-reactor-examples/README.md

 A `Scheduler` is a helper to abstract from the direct handling with Threads and has "scheduling responsibilities similar to an ExecutorService" (see Reference Guide).

 When it comes to `Schedulers.single()` and `Schedulers.newSingle()` there is an important thing worth mentioning.
 One has to be aware that the `Schedulers.single()` will make the execution run in a daemon thread, while `Schedulers.newSinlge()` will make it run in a user (non-daemon) thread.
 Daemon threads are instantly closed when all other user threads are terminated.
 A more detailed explanation is given through the following example: DIFFERENT_SINGLE_THREAD

+There are a few things worth noting when working with threads
+* ``onSubscribe`` changes the thread of the whole process chain.
+Therefore there is no need to add the call multiple times.
+When nothing else happens to change the threads, the items will also be emitted on the same thread.
+In other words, ``onSubscribe`` defines the thread which is used for upstream calls and if no other threads are specified afterwards, the emission of items also happens in this thread.
+* Contrary, ``publishOn`` is used to determine the downstream threads.
+Each call in the process chain can happen in another thread.
+Therefore the position of the publishOn-call is important.
+Everything after the call will be done in the specified thread of ``onPublish``.
+As a consequence, ``onPublish`` can be used several times in the process chain to hop between threads.
+* The act of subscribing (``subscribe()``) will always happen in the thread it is called from.
+If no other thread is defined, this is the main thread.
+You can see this behaviour in the console output of the example in ``EmitterProcessorMultipleSubscribers``.
+All subscribers subscribe on the main thread while the emission of items happens in the thread specified by ``onPublish``.

 # To remember...
 * `delayElements()` publishes items on a new (parallel) thread per default.